football-fastball/pyThor/README.md

 The RapydScript simple example provided displays its output through the browser's console log, Firebug's console log, etc.

+2015-02-18
+Added the feature of displaying source code from a file using the .htmlentities method.
+Also removed source code of an auxiliary preprocessor dependency (described 2015-01-31) that was a bit flimsy that was in a test phase to ensure reliability and that the feature affected by the code removal has similar features that already exist automatically with using python quick tags <% %> and can simply code the raw string literal, r""" """ as needed to your preference.

 2015-02-17
 The features of a htmlentities method to python quick tags <% %> have been added and now also allows python quick tags <% %> in htmlentities form within quick tags (at the pyQuickTags object)